james-a-rob/KodaStream/README.md

  - Viewers - End-user consuming the stream via a web browser, native app or other device.

 ## Video walkthrough
-The easiest way to get setup and creating live streams is to follow this video walkthrough.
+The easiest way to get setup and start creating live streams is to follow this video walkthrough.

 COMING SOON!